• Skip to primary navigation

 PHOTO 1 PHOTO 2

-Step 6.
-To assemble the cake, wash and dry strawberries, hull them.
-Cut each strawberry into half, then into 6-8 slices each, and place aside.
+Step 6: To assemble the cake, wash and dry strawberries, then hull them.
+Cut each strawberry in half, then cut each half into 6-8 slices, and set aside.
 Leave a few berries for the decoration.

-Step 7.
-With a large serrated knife or a cake leveler, cut the sponge cake into three sponge layers.
-Place the first cake layer on a serving plate or a cake board and soak the cake with the cold sugar syrup using a silicone or pastry brush.
+Step 7: With a large serrated knife or a cake leveler, cut the sponge cake into three sponge layers.
+Place the first cake layer on a serving plate or cake board, and soak the cake with cold sugar syrup using a silicone or pastry brush.

 Pro tip: For a neat appearance, assemble the cake using a mousse cake mold adjusted to a diameter of 8 inches (20 cm) and lined with an acetate strip.

-Step 8.
-Spread ¼ of the Chantilly cream and place strawberry slices atop the cream, slightly submerging them (photo 3).
+Step 8: Spread ¼ of the Chantilly cream, then place strawberry slices atop it, slightly submerging them (photo 3).

-Step 9.
-Place the second cake layer on top of the cream and berries.
-Gently press it to ensure adherence and soak it in syrup.
+Step 9: Place the second cake layer on top of the cream and berries.
+Gently press it to ensure it adheres, then soak it in syrup.

-Step 10.
-Proceed to add ¼ of the cream and another layer of strawberries.
+Step 10: Add ¼ of the cream, then another layer of strawberries.
 Then, position the third cake layer and press it down slightly to complete the cake.

-Step 11.
-Cover the entire cake with the remaining frosting and smooth the top and the sides.
+Step 11: Cover the entire cake with the remaining frosting, then smooth the top and sides.
 Then use a cake scraper to create stripes (photo 4).

 Photo 3: Chantilly cream layer topped with strawberry pieces Photo 2: Cake covered with cream